simioyin222/120-hours/README.md

 ### Back working on project through figma https://www.figma.com/file/IVxSmBgu8wzEJZr5JMPo0s/UFC-FIGHTNIGHT?type=design&mode=design&t=KZhgBTQZDStX3xzR-0
 ### Not much further but good progress and essential outlining  from last time just been brainstorming and creating how wireframes and how it will all work will upload picture in a minute here
 ### Updated figma framework - will continue wireframe ![UFC FIGHTNIGHT – Figma - Brave 4_15_2024 6_57_12 PM](https://github.com/simioyin222/120-hours/assets/141048058/f67814f6-cf9c-408c-88a7-a6936d306ba8)
+# 04/16/2024
+## Forgot to mark work on github , was finishing up brainistorming ideas for capstone will post here momentarily started at 10am cst the time now is 12:24 pm cst
+##